Online gambling companies struggle to clear EU hurdles

 "It is not a European Union in any way, it is a patchwork of different countries who happen to be in the EU," said Professor Leighton Vaughan Williams, director of the betting research unit at Nottingham Business School in central England.

 "Different countries have different vested interests and different ideas they are trying to promote.
-Are they trying to protect consumers or to maximize their tax take?" he said.
+Are they trying to protect consumers or to maximise their tax take?" he said.

 The 27 EU member states retain the right to regulate their gambling sectors as they see fit, but rules must comply with EU law, broadly meaning they must be consistent and proportionate.